dotnet/docs-aspire/docs/database/postgresql-component.md

 }
 ```

-## Orchestration
+## App host usage

-In your orchestrator project, register and consume the PostgreSQL component using the following methods, such as <xref:Aspire.Hosting.PostgresBuilderExtensions.AddPostgres%2A>:
+In your app host project, register and consume the PostgreSQL component using the following methods, such as <xref:Aspire.Hosting.PostgresBuilderExtensions.AddPostgres%2A>:

 ```csharp
 var postgresdb = builder.AddPostgres("pg")